Jack and Rosie

 My two donkeys are much more laidback than the horses I've been around.
 I think this contributes to the mistaken idea that donkeys are stubborn.
 Perhaps they are being thoughtful.
 Sometimes their consideration of a situation can save not only themselves, but you.

-When necessary, donkeys defend themselves with powerful bites, and kicks from both their front and hind legs
+When necessary, donkeys defend themselves with powerful bites, and kicks from both their front and hind legs.

 A wall of stacked donkey hides.